cce-bigdataintro-1160/winter2020-site/3-python.md

   * We can use a tool called Python Shell by typing `python3` on the terminal.
 This will provide us with a special shell capable of running any python commands

 ### The Python Shell
-* Let's take a look ata few things that we can do with Python
+* Let's take a look at a few Python examples in our code project
-* Let's start the python shell in our terminals by typing `python3` and do the following steps together
+* Now let's practice them by starting the python shell in our terminals by typing `python3` and do the following steps together
 * On Windows, the python shell is easily accessible through Spyder.
 Otherwise, to access it through cmd you need to add the Python path to your environment variables.

      ![pythonshell](./python-files/pythonshell.png)